Last updated: July 2026. Written by Josh Hutcheson, OnlineCourseing editor. See our review methodology.

 The quality of the lessons rendered by these ed-tech companies will greatly depend on their tutors.
 Sure, there are platforms that allow just about anyone to create a course and sell it, allowing the ratings to speak for themselves.
 However, others like Coursera have to properly vet each instructor’s knowledge and teaching credentials.

-From what I dug up from their tutor application process, Coursera only accepts candidates who are:
+Based on Coursera’s tutor application process, it only accepts candidates who are:

 One-on-one Tutor Interaction

 Whether you’re learning in a physical or virtual class, there will come a time when you need to ask the instructors a question or two.
-I believe that for the right price, e-learning websites should allow students access to their tutors, even if it’s to a limited extent.
+For the right price, e-learning platforms should give students at least limited access to their tutors.

 Unfortunately, there was no provision for one-on-one tutor interaction on Coursera.
-If you want to speak to your instructor, there are two tricks I recommend:
+If you want to speak to your instructor, there are two workarounds:

 Community

-I took some time to try out the effectiveness of their discussion forums.
-Discussions are opened regularly, and the community members usually respond within a day.
+Their discussion forums are effective: threads open regularly, and the community members usually respond within a day.

 Udacity